Keep Calm & Carry On

 Gardener Since: c.
 2015

-Most Memorable Garden Moment: Carolyn and I personally moving boxes and all the Garden's possessions from St Luke's to the Broad Ripple Church office to become The Garden's own independent church.
+Most Memorable Garden Moment: Carolyn and I personally moving boxes and all The Garden's possessions from St Luke's to the Broad Ripple Church office to become The Garden's own independent church.

 Favorite Restaurant: Bonge's Tavern